malde/jquery-timetable/README.md

 Use the plugin on a container of your choosing:

     $('#timetable').timetable({
-        'hourWidth': 90,        // the width an hour should be in pixels 'firstHour': 11,        // the hour after which the performances are starting 'lastHour': 2,          // the hour after the last performance of a day 'file': 'festival.json' // the file containing the JSON data describing the festival (should be on the same domain)
+        'firstHour': 11,        // the hour after which the performances are starting 'lastHour': 2,          // the hour after the last performance of a day 'file': 'festival.json' // the file containing the JSON data describing the festival (should be on the same domain)